htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``user@UID_DOMAIN``.

-    If you have configured the same signing key on two different machines, and want tokens issued by one machine to be accept by the other (e.g. an access point and a central manager), those two machines must have the same value for this setting.
+    If you have configured the same signing key on two different machines, and want tokens issued by one machine to be accepted by the other (e.g. an access point and a central manager), those two machines must have the same value for this setting.